 Social Security Disability Insurance (SSDI)

-SSDI pays disability benefits to disabled workers, disabled widowed or divorced spouses, and disabled adult children.
-You pay into the SSDI fund every week you work, through payroll taxes (FICA), earning credits toward eligibility.
+SSDI pays disability benefits to disabled workers, disabled widows, divorced spouses, and disabled adult children.
+You pay into the SSDI fund every week you work through payroll taxes (FICA), earning credits toward eligibility.
 Once you accumulate the minimum number of credits, you are eligible to collect this benefit if you become disabled.

 Supplemental Security Income (SSI)

 The SSI program is for individuals who did not accumulate sufficient credits to earn SSDI eligibility and who have few or no assets.
 To receive this benefit, you must be at least 65 or meet the SSA standards for disability.

 Your claim must comply with the required format, and it must provide specific and complete proof of your disability.
 Supporting statements from your doctor must illustrate that you have the condition in question, as well as how the condition prevents you from working.

-After evaluating your claim, SSA may request that you see a doctor of their choosing for a compulsory medical examination, known as a CME.
-Do not attend a CME exam until you talk to us first, as this can lead to a denial of your claim.
+After evaluating your claim, the SSA may request that you see a doctor of their choosing for a compulsory medical examination, known as a CME.
+Consider consulting a law firm before attending a CME exam since the exam can lead to a denial of your claim.

 JacksonvilleSocial Security Disability Lawyer Near Me 800-747-3733

 How a Social Security Disability Lawyer Can Help

 Having a Jacksonville Social Security Disability lawyer can help you avoid the pitfalls that could lead to a denial of your claim.
 The Law Offices of Anidjar & Levine can put our knowledge and experience to work for you, handling every aspect of your application to improve your chances of approval.